-- i) The Development Bank has been focusing on cost management, diversified investments, technological up-gradation, and optimum utilization of resources and automation of work. - ii) Total deposits (Deposits from customer and BFIs) have been increased by 1.12% and Loans and Advances (Loans to customer and BFIs) has been increased by 3.00% till the Quarter end with reference to immediate Previous Year Ending. - iii) The Development Bank is improvising its IT Infrastructure as well and adopting digitization. - iv) The Development Bank aims to achieve its financial goals through sustainable profitability and measured growth in balance sheet size.
+- i) The Development Bank has been focusing on cost management, diversified investments, technological up-gradation, and optimum utilization of resources and automation of work. - Deposits (Deposits from customer) have been increased by 1.99% and Loans and Advances (Loans to customer) has been increased by 1.10% till the Quarter end with reference to immediate Previous Year Ending. - iii) The Development Bank is improvising its IT Infrastructure as well and adopting digitization. - iv) The Development Bank aims to achieve its financial goals through sustainable profitability and measured growth in balance sheet size.
 Our business models remain robust and we continue to seek sound growth with a high degree of customers' satisfaction.